guardian/membership-frontend/README.md

 To get started working on Membership you will need to complete the following steps:

-1. Work through the **General Setup** instructions for this project
+1. Work through the [Setup](#Setup) instructions for this project
-2. Work through the setup instructions for [Identity](https://github.com/guardian/identity) and [theguardian.com](https://github.com/guardian/identity)
+2. Work through the setup instructions for the [theguardian.com](https://github.com/guardian/frontend) and its subproject [Identity](https://github.com/guardian/frontend/tree/master/identity).
+This provides a frontend for sign-up and registration.
+3. **Optional:** If you need to have a local instance of the Identity API, follow the instructions in [Running Identity API locally](#running-identity-api-locally)
 3. Start up Membership by running the commands in the [Run](#run) section of this README

 <a name="setup"></a>